 Response:

-Mark?
+All the data are currently held in the GitHub repository, along with the code to reproduce the analyses and figures (https://github.com/mdscheuerell/tengu).
+In addition, we have uploaded the data to Zenodo and provide a citation to them (with a DOI) in the methods.

 Fig. 1 Delete “that provided data on mass of Chinook salmon” from the caption.
 I would also suggest adding a scale bar to the inset showing Elliot Bay, as it is difficult to assess the size (area) of the fishery from inspection of the larger figure.